 BroadGroup asserts the programme is enterprise-driven and will be delving into the region’s market leadership to provide insight and intelligence on the Nordics opportunity – the company’s third annual report provides further information about the data center facilities in the Nordics covering Denmark, Finland, Iceland, Norway, Sweden and the Baltic States of Latvia, Lithuania and Estonia.

 Jóhannesson says he is very pleased with Datacloud Nordic 2017 coming to Norway and is looking forward to opening the event to present the vast opportunities in the region.

 "This is an exciting and important industry for the future.
 I believe it to be strategically important for Norway to facilitate this industry,” says Jóhannesson.

 “We want our exhaustive green energy resources to benefit to global connectivity and we want Norway and the Nordic Region to be well positioned in the global internet industry in the years to come.
-The government has already introduced lower electricity tax, good framework conditions for data centres and we will continue with further investment in connectivity in the budget for 2018.”
+The government has already introduced lower electricity tax, good framework conditions for data centers and we will continue with further investment in connectivity in the budget for 2018.”